Ľuboš Kostelný

 Ľuboš Kostelný is a Slovak stage, television and film actor.

 Biography

 He was born 5 July 1981 in Martin, Czechoslovakia.
 He studied the Conservatory and VŠMU in Bratislava.
 He is a member of the ensemble of the Slovak National Theatre.

 He was among two Slovaks injured in 2011 Domodedovo International Airport bombing, with the actress Zuzana Fialová.

+Awards

+He was awarded the DOSKY Awards in 2022 for portraying the Prince Hamlet character in Hamlet at the Summer Shakespeare Festival at the Bratislava Castle.